Smithsonian/dpo-voyager/docs/content/explorer/api-examples/annotations/_index.md

 {{< explorer "d8c62be8-4ebc-11ea-b77f-2e728ce88125" >}}  <br>

-Activate an annotation by specifying the unique id of a specific animation in the box below and clicking the "Activate" button.
+Activate an annotation by specifying the unique id of a specific annotation in the box below and clicking the "Activate" button.
 For the example model try the ids "ELDyp7AvKp8A" or "Y1KN8HQHKaxT".

 If the id supplied is not valid, no annotation will be activated (and as a resulted, any currently activated one will be deactivated).